Post-Planting Lavender Care

 Fertilizing

-Lavender thrive in low to moderately fertile soils, and therefore, should require little or no fertilization.
-In fact, over-fertilized lavender tend to have fewer flower blooms and greater vegetative growth.
+Lavender thrives in low to moderately fertile soils, and therefore, should require little or no fertilization.
+However, closely monitor your plant’s health, and if needed, fertilize following the manufacturer’s instructions.
+Over-fertilized lavender tend to have fewer flower blooms and greater vegetative growth.
 In addition, lavender that is over-fertilized and over-watered has less intense fragrance, reduced oil quality, and diminished plant health.
 Both watering and fertilizing should be stopped in September to promote lavender hardening prior to the onset of winter, which will lessen the occurrence of winter damage and mortality.

 Harvesting

 Lavender should be harvested between mid-morning and early afternoon, and not when the plants are wet from morning dew, rain, or during the hottest part of the day.
 A harvest early in the growing season promotes air circulation, new branch growth and a second bloom later in the summer.
-Harvest timing depends on your management objective.
-We harvest at the first sign of flowering to maximize the amount of essential oils in the buds.
-When harvesting flowers cut low enough to get long flower stems leaving at least 2 inches of green foliage above the woody stems.
+Harvest timing depends on your management objective and lavender cultivar.
+We harvest at the first sign of flowering (≤20%) to maximize the amount of essential oils in the culinary buds and enhance bud retention in dried bundles.
+Other management objectives include harvesting for craft buds (<50%), and production of essential oils (50-100%).
+When harvesting flowers you should cut low enough to get long flower stems leaving at least 2 inches of green foliage above the woody stems.
 If plants are harvested near or at full flowering this will lessen the chance of a second bloom.

 Pruning

 Every August or September lavender should get a heavy pruning in preparation for winter.
+This pruning should occur at least 6 weeks prior to the first freezing temperatures.
 Cut branches leaving 2 inches of green foliage above the woody stems.
 This pruning should result in a mound shaped crown which helps prevent winter damage.
-In addition, dead and low hanging branches should be cut to promote better air circulation and prevent disease This annual pruning slows down woody stem growth, promotes new stem growth next spring producing better foliage and flowering, and maintains a dense mounded form.
+In addition, dead and low hanging branches should be cut to promote better air circulation and prevent disease.
+This annual pruning slows down woody stem growth, promotes new stem growth next spring producing better foliage and flowering, and maintains a dense mounded form.
+Some lavender growers prefer pruning in the spring, while the plant is still in winter dormancy or once green growth is noticed, but prior to bud formation.
+Whether you prune in the fall or spring, an annual pruning is essential for maintaining long-term lavender health and vigor.